Lakshmi or Yakshi? The Story of a Hindu Idol in Ancient Pompeii

 The Pizzica Video that Tore My Heart

-Just as the reality of coronavirus lockdown descended (even on those of us who live in lightly populated areas), two differnt Facebook friends linked to this YouTube video, released on April 17th.
+Just as the reality of coronavirus lockdown descended (even on those of us who live in lightly populated areas), two different Facebook friends linked to this YouTube video, released on April 17th.
 The location is the Piazza Sant’Oronzo in the southern Italian city of Lecce, at the heel tip of the “boot.”

 The dance is a traditional style called pizzica.
 I had learnt about it only recently, when I met an Italian scholar living in the US, Giovanna Parmigiani, who published an article in The Pomegranate: The International Journal of Pagan Studies about how some residents of that region were, in a sense, re-paganzing the dance, but in their own unique way, reflective of their regional history and their understanding of tradition.

 While the opportunity exits, you can download her article, “Spiritual Pizzica: A Southern Italian Perspective on Contemporary Paganism,” for free.
-Just visit the linked page and click “PDF.”[1]If this free download does not work for you during the summer of 2020, please contact me.
+Just visit the linked page and click “PDF.”((If this free download does not work for you during the summer of 2020, please contact me.))

 Based on conversations with Giovanna, reading her work, watching videos, I realized that the Lecce dancer’s performance turned the pizzica tradition on its head.